 March is Sleep Awareness Month — a great time to remind ourselves why sleep is so important.
-Quality, restful sleep can be especially challenging for those battling chronic conditions like multiple sclerosis (MS) and rheumatoid arthritis (RA), causing your symptoms to flare and overall well-being to crash.
+Quality, restful sleep can be especially challenging for those battling chronic conditions like MS and RA causing your symptoms to flare and overall well-being to crash.

 Sleep Affects Brain Health

 If you’ve ever had a few late nights in a row, you know what happens.
 You start to feel sluggish.
 You have trouble remembering things.
 Your reactions are slower.
 Tasks that are normally a cinch seem difficult.

 That’s because sleep is the time when your brain prepares for the next day by committing short-term memory to long-term memory.
 Sleep also helps our problem-solving skills by forging pathways in the brain that can help us make new connections.